JunshengFu/rental-bike/README.md

 ##### (3) Error function

-* Regression Loss Function: Mean Squared Error Loss
+There are a lot of different error functions has been developped, and three commonly used error functions are listed.
+In this project, **mean square error** is used, since the prediction of the bike numbers is a regression problem.

-In a regression problem, the output is a usually real-valued number, such as the number of bikes in this project, or weight/salary/etc.
+* **Mean Squared Error function** is usually used n a regression problem, where the output is a usually real-valued number, such as the number of bikes in this project, or weight/salary/etc.

 ![][error_MSE]

-* Binary Classification Loss Function: Binary Cross-Entropy In binary classification problem, the output is usally true or false, e.g. university student admission (accept or not).
+* **Binary Cross-Entropy function** is usually used for the binary classification problem, where the output is usally true or false, e.g. university student admission (accept or not).

 ![][cross_entropy]

-* Multi-class Classification Loss Function: Multi-Class Cross-Entropy Loss In multi-class classification problem, the network should be able to classify multiple classes, such as traffic-sign recoginition.
+* **Multi-Class Cross-Entropy function** is usually used for the multi-class classification problem, where the network should be able to classify multiple classes, such as traffic-sign recoginition.

 ![][mult_class_cross_entropy]